Omochice/deno-nvim-install-wrapper/README.md

 This has some options:

 - `--pull-to`
-    - Directory to pull neovim/neovim>
+    - Directory to pull neovim/neovim.
 - `--install-to`
     - Directory to install `nvim`.
 - `--delete`
-    - List of detete plugins after installing>
+    - List of detete plugins after installing.
 - `--verbose`
     - Show raw process output like `git`, `make`.